1098-T and Tax Payer Information

 Several new tax benefits are available to help families meet the cost of postsecondary education.
 These tax benefits are intended to help students and their parents as well as all working Americans to fulfill a variety of educational objectives.

-Taxpayers can claim one of the new tax credits if they are eligible, reducing the expenses of putting themselves or their children through college.
+Taxpayers can claim one of the tax credits if they are eligible, reducing the expenses of putting themselves or their children through college.
 These tax credits can directly reduce the amount of federal income tax for returns filed in 1999 or later.
-The Hope Scholarship Credit is available on a per-student basis for the first two years of postsecondary education, while the Lifetime Learning Credit applies on a tax-return basis and covers a broader time frame and range of educational courses.
+The Hope Scholarship Credit is available on a per-student basis for the first two years of post-secondary education, while the Lifetime Learning Credit applies on a tax-return basis and covers a broader time frame and range of educational courses.
 Education expenses paid for with tax-free grants, scholarships, and employer-education assistance are not eligible for either tax credit.
 Education expenses paid with loans are eligible for these tax credits.

 The American opportunity credit originally modified the existing Hope credit for tax years 2009 and 2010, and was later extended for an additional two years — 2011 and 2012 — making the benefit available to a broader range of taxpayers, including many with higher incomes and those who owe no tax.
 It also adds required course materials to the list of qualifying expenses and allows the credit to be claimed for four post-secondary education years instead of two.
 Many of those eligible qualify for the maximum annual credit of $2,500 per student.